 Tir-na-nOg Theatre Scripts: Scripts are written and customized to reflect the needs both of individual students and of their groups, and often incorporate improvizations developed through class work as well as original material.
 Many are adaptations of literary classics crafted in conjunction with the work in classes, and frequently include poetry and music drawn from the wide world around us.
 Our Shakespeare groups work with the full, original scripts.
 The Young Adult, Adult and Senior student Groups explore and perform master-works both classical and contemporary from the world library of theatre, as well as original material generated in class.

-Scripts are the property of the Tir-na-nOg Theatre School, on loan to registered students for use in their course work and must be returned to the Tir-na-nOg Theatre School after their performance.
+Scripts are the property of Tir-na-nOg Theatre, on loan to registered students for use in their course work.

 Behaviour: Participants are expected to be respectful of each other and of the work at hand.